sas-miles/sanity-3d/README.md

   - [ ] Subscene navigation refinement
 - [ ] Review upstream updates from Schema UI
 - [ ] Clean up queries and types
+- [ ] Change /studio to /admin
 - [ ] Add testing
+- [ ] Separate Experience from Scenes as a singleton

 ## TODO: Brand